 INSERT INTO social.updates (guid, title, description) VALUES (me, "Using YQL", "Try YQL, it's fun.");

 Our goal is to make it easy for you to use YQL in the widest possible range of applications.
 Please read the notice and usage limits described below for more information.
-If you have additional questions, please read the YQL Terms of Service and/or contact us at the email address below.
+If you have additional questions, please read the YQL Terms of Service.

 Deprecation Policy of the YQL Web Service

 Yahoo will notify users six months in advance with an announcement on this Web page and in our forum if it intends to discontinue or make backwards incompatible changes to the YQL Web Service.

 Please use the YQL Forum for additional information or questions.

 Content or API providers can opt out or restrict YQL access to their data by following the instructions in YQL for Content and API Providers.

 Please remember that it is your responsibility to obtain the necessary permissions from the content or API providers to use their content or services, separate from your use of YQL: neither Yahoo nor your use of YQL cover those permissions.